TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 -   `timeframe`: The number of periods of the `representative_periods`.
 -   `dataframes`: The data frames used to linearize the variables and constraints.
 These are used internally in the model only.
 -   `model`: A JuMP.Model object representing the optimization model.
+-   `solution`: A structure of the variable values (investments, flows, etc) in the solution.
 -   `solved`: A boolean indicating whether the `model` has been solved or not.
 -   `objective_value`: The objective value of the solved problem.
 -   `termination_status`: The termination status of the optimization model.